onlozanoo/databroom/README.md

 ## 🤝 Contributing

-We welcome contributions of all kinds.
-Please see `CONTRIBUTING.md` for guidelines on setting up the development environment, running tests, and submitting pull requests.
+I welcome contributions of all kinds.

 ---